 From April 2019, loans for postgraduate study are repaid through a separate Postgraduate Loan plan.
 These repayments are on top of any Plan 1, Plan 2 or Plan 4 repayments, and are made at a rate of 6% on gross earnings over £21,000 per year.

 More information is available on the Student Loan Repayment website.

 If you receive childcare vouchers, the gross amount used to calculate Student Loan liability is reduced by the voucher amount (up to the limits described in the Childcare Voucher section below), reducing your repayment amount.

-The Salary Calculator supports 3 different types of pension.
-Pension contributions are calculated by deducting the percentage rate you enter into the "Pension" field from your standard salary (not including overtime).
+The Salary Calculator supports 4 different types of pension.
+Pension contributions are calculated by deducting the percentage rate you enter into the "Pension" field from your standard salary.
+You can opt instead to have this calculated on "Qualifying Earnings", which are your earnings between the auto-enrolment thresholds described below.
+You can also choose to have pension contributions deducted from overtime and bonuses (this happens automatically with auto-enrolment pensions).
 This is an estimate - each employer calculates "pensionable pay" differently and so it may not exactly match The Salary Calculator.
-More information on The Salary Calculator blog.
 How the pension contribution affects your take-home pay depends on the type of pension you are paying into.

 There is an annual limit you can pay into a pension scheme and still get these tax benefits.
 If you pay more into your pension than this limit, you may be liable for additional tax.
 The limit is currently £40,000.

 Employers are legally obliged to enrol eligible workers into a pension scheme if they are not in one already.
 These pension schemes deduct a percentage from your earnings but only between a lower and upper threshold (currently £6,240 and £50,270 respectively).
 Your earnings include your normal salary and also any overtime payments or bonuses earned.